elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-essential-skills-needed-for-conducting-independent-research.md

 url: /learn/education-studies/questions/what-are-the-essential-skills-needed-for-conducting-independent-research
 score: -1.0
 related_article1:
-    id: 165904
+    id: 165882
-    title: How does self-directed learning enhance independent research skills?
+    title: >-
+        What is the primary role of a university as a research institution?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-selfdirected-learning-enhance-independent-research-skills
+    url: /learn/education-studies/questions/what-is-the-primary-role-of-a-university-as-a-research-institution
 related_article2:
-    id: 165898
+    id: 165888
-    title: What is the importance of time management in achieving academic success?
+    title: >-
+        Why is critical thinking considered essential in education, particularly in the arts and humanities?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-importance-of-time-management-in-achieving-academic-success
+    url: /learn/education-studies/questions/why-is-critical-thinking-considered-essential-in-education-particularly-in-the-arts-and-humanities
 related_article3:
-    id: 165904
+    id: 165884
-    title: How does self-directed learning enhance independent research skills?
+    title: >-
+        What are the key stages of academic progression in a university setting?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-selfdirected-learning-enhance-independent-research-skills
+    url: /learn/education-studies/questions/what-are-the-key-stages-of-academic-progression-in-a-university-setting
 related_article4:
-    id: 165888
+    id: 165896
-    title: Why is critical thinking considered essential in education, particularly in the arts and humanities?
+    title: >-
+        What is the role of archaeology and history in understanding material artefacts?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-critical-thinking-considered-essential-in-education-particularly-in-the-arts-and-humanities
+    url: /learn/education-studies/questions/what-is-the-role-of-archaeology-and-history-in-understanding-material-artefacts
 related_article5:
-    id: 165887
+    id: 165896
-    title: How does lifelong learning contribute to the development of a research community?
+    title: >-
+        What is the role of archaeology and history in understanding material artefacts?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-lifelong-learning-contribute-to-the-development-of-a-research-community
+    url: /learn/education-studies/questions/what-is-the-role-of-archaeology-and-history-in-understanding-material-artefacts
 ---

 &nbsp;